1backend/1backend/docs-source/docs/built-in-services/user-svc.md

 **Role**: A simple string identifier like `user-svc:user` or `user-svc:org:{orgId}:admin` that represents a specific capability or access level.
 Roles are embedded in tokens.

-**Enroll**: A way to assign roles to users—both current and future.
+**Enroll**: (Enrollment) A mechanism to assign roles to users—both current and future.
 Enrolls allow roles to be claimed later, once the user joins or logs in.

 **Permission**: A string such as `petstore-svc:read`, typically mapping to an API action or endpoint.
 Roles can bundle multiple permissions.